joeldias/Recommendation-System/README.md

 # Recommendation-System
 Collaborative filtering models for recommending products to customers using the purchase data.

+Link to Database Readme - https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/adventure-works
+Link to download database - https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks

 ## The tool will also be able to search for a recommendation list based on a specified user, such that:
 Input: customer ID